 parts, furniture manufacturers seldom offer warranties directly to the

 consumer.
-Unlike televisions and refrigerators, new furniture doesnt arrive
+Unlike TVs and refrigerators, new furniture arrives with no warranty

 Manufacturers typically expect their retailers to be the point of contact

-with the consumer.
-Retailers are expected to inspect items and arrange
+with consumers.
+Retailers are expected to inspect items and arrange for

-whom retailers can call in to authorize repair or replacement in questionable
+whom retailers can call in to authorize repair or replacement.

-When furniture stores go out of businessa regular occurrence latelythe
+When furniture stores go out of businessa regular occurrence in recent

-more responsible manufacturers usually step in to back their furniture,
+yearsthe more responsible manufacturers usually step in to back their

-possibly arranging for another retailer or independent repair shop to make
+furniture, possibly arranging for another retailer or independent repair

-repairs.
-If your retailer is still in business but unresponsive, the manufacturer,
+shop to make repairs.
+If your retailer is still in business but unresponsive,

 Most retailers offer their own standard warranty but, in our experience,